 While the world was shutting down due to COVID-19, an AFP task force of 19 bankers, corporates, and software vendors embarked on a massive project, led by Redbridge, to update the AFP Service Codes©.

-The last update to the code set was in 2013, and feedback from the community was that it was necessary to improve the code set to properly reflect the rapidly evolving treasury services market of today.
+The last update to the code set was in 2013, and feedback from the community was that it was necessary to improve the code set to properly reflect today’s rapidly evolving treasury services market.

 Only 32% of the codes remain unchanged.
 Figure 1 shows a breakdown of the update.

 Summary of Code Changes by Product

 The taskforce added two completely new product families during its review.

 The first new product family is 33 Integrated Funds Transfer Services, which includes services related to integrated payables and receivables.
 The committee and the industry define integrated payables as “the ability for a corporation to send a single file to the bank containing more than one type of payment (such as check, ACH, wire or instant payment) for the bank to translate into the appropriate format and release.”

 Similarly, integrated receivables combine remittance information from multiple payment types into a single file for posting.
 Companies can provide banks with an open accounts receivable file for automated matching by the bank for increased, straight-through processing.